Amy Traverso’s 5 Secrets for Perfect Apple Crisp

 Whatever type of crisp you make, always stop mixing the topping when it’s just beginning to hold together but still shaggy, with some dry bits remaining.
 Those extra bits of flour and oats will absorb and thicken the apples’ juices as they cook, giving you a filling that’s silky, not watery.

-Tip 5: Bake until really it’s browned and bubbling
+Tip 5: Bake until it’s really browned and bubbling

 By the time an apple crisp is halfway through cooking, your kitchen will start smelling so good that it will take all your willpower to avoid pulling it out of the oven, spoon in hand.
 Resist that temptation!
 Apple crisp needs 50 to 60 minutes to fully cook (at 375°).
 Once you taste those tender apples and lightly caramelized sugars, you’ll thank yourself for your patience.